bkranendonk/OpenStack-Docs/_posts/network/2023-12-20-create-ha-firewall.md

 ### Requirements
 * A public IPv4 subnet where you can set allowed address pairs with at least three available IP addresses
   * For example [Rent an IPv4 range]({{ '/articles/create-byoip-network' | relative_url }})
-* An internal network without a router and with at least three available IP addresses
+* An internal network without a router and with at least three available IP addresses (Named **routed** in this tutorial)
   * [Create an internal network]({{ '/articles/create-an-internal-network' | relative_url }})
 * A Firewall image in OpenStack (for example OPNsense AMD64 nano image from https://opnsense.org/download/)